octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

-In this chapter, we will introduce
+In this chapter, the reader will learn how to install the official "tezos-client" and "tezos-admin-client" applications and run them with the Command Line Interface.
+These commands call remote procedures of a Tezos node (local or remote).
+There are many commands, but we'll see some examples.

 ## Connecting to the network
 The _tezos-client_ and _Tezos RPC_ need a connection to a Tezos node.
 You can connect to your own [tezos node](/deploy-a-node/introduction), or you can use a *community node*.
 In both cases, you can set it for the *mainnet* or the *testnet*.